iQIYI Inc. (IQ): Skating on Thin Ice? We Know the Answer

 Sponsored

-IQ currently public float of 328.73M and currently shorts hold a 20.51% ratio of that float.
-Today, the average trading volume of IQ was 15.64M shares.
+The average price from analysts is $34.36, which is -$0.09 below the current price.
+IQ currently public float of 329.13M and currently shorts hold a 20.48% ratio of that float.
+Today, the average trading volume of IQ was 15.91M shares.

 IQ’s Market Performance